cjcourt/cdesnowball/README.md

 # USAGE
-To use this updated ChemDataExtractor toolkit you must first have the latest ChemDataExtractor build installed and running.
-The latest version is available [here](http://chemdataextractor.org/download).

-Next, clone this github repository and save as CDESnowball in your local python3 site-packages directory.
+Clone this github repository and run
+'''
+python3 setup.py install
+''''
 Or simply use the code in your own project.

 Recommended toolkit usage is with the [magdb](https://github.com/cjcourt/magdb) database creation package.